aayusachdev/Issue-tracker/README.md

 ## GITHUB ISSUE TRACKER

-Application to track all open issues sorted by Date of creation of any Github Repository, given its URL.
+Application to track all open issues sorted by Date of creation for any Github Repository, given its URL.

 Input: